Polprzewodnikowy/N64FlashcartMenu/README.md

 Download the `sc64menu.n64` ROM from the latest action run assets.
 Add it to the root folder on your SD card.

+#### ROM Boxart
+To generate the boxart, you need to use the latest version of libdragon mksprite from the unstable branch.
+Due to active development, it might be required to regenerate them from time to time.
+A known set of PNG files can be downloaded from https://mega.nz/file/6cNGwSqI#8X5ukb65n3YMlGaUtSOGXkKo9HxVnnMOgqn94Epcr7w

+Example to generate Goldeneye Boxart `$N64_INST/bin/mksprite -v GE.png` Then copy the `GE.sprite` file to the SD card in the folder `menu/boxart/`

 #### Save types
 `0` = NONE